Lust for Love (1967 film)

 Lust for Love (Mahlzeiten) is a 1967 West German drama film directed by Edgar Reitz, starring Heidi Stroh and Georg Hauke.
 It tells the story of the marriage and subsequent crisis of a young female photographer and a medical student.
-It was the director's first fiction film.
+It was the director's first fiction film and is part of the New German Cinema movement.

 The film premiered in West Germany on 21 March 1967.
 It was shown in competition at the 28th Venice International Film Festival, where it won the award for Best First Work.